MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/introducing-python-package-reference.md

 Get started with these Python libraries in SQL Server 2017: [Set up Python Machine Learning Services](https://docs.microsoft.com/sql/advanced-analytics/python/setup-python-machine-learning-services).

-Move forward with these tutorials to understand the advantages of working with Python in SQL Server:
+Deepen your understanding with the following tutorials to understand the benefits of working with Python in SQL Server:

 + [Use revoscalpy to create a model](https://docs.microsoft.com/sql/advanced-analytics/tutorials/use-python-revoscalepy-to-create-model)
 + [Run Python in T-SQL](https://docs.microsoft.com/sql/advanced-analytics/tutorials/run-python-using-t-sql)